General Department Information

 Restricted electives should be selected based on graduate program and/or career goals.
 Restricted electives are determined based on tracks (Health Sciences Track or Pre-Clinical Track) and may not be interchanged.
 Students must select restricted electives that appear in the catalog and/or myKnight Audit for their declared track only.

 Appointments with an academic advisor can be scheduled through the Health Sciences Academic Advising office at 407-823-0946.
-Additional advising information can be found under the Academic Advising page of our website.
+Additional advising information can be found under the Academic Advising section of our website.

 Transferred courses that do not show up automatically on your myKnight Audit as fulfilling a major requirement will need to be reviewed by a health sciences academic advisor for equivalency.
 A course syllabus must be provided.
 If equivalency is verified, a substitution may be processed.
 Call 407-823-0946 to schedule an appointment.